Putting your money in the securities market is risky yet profitable. Whereas, holding that cash is ineffectual.

 The Decision Time

-One of the most important thing every investor and cash holder must cognize: never let your emotions persuade your investment decisions.
+One of the most important things every investor and cash holder must cognize: never let your emotions persuade your investment decisions.
 I actually use the opposite strategy.
 I buy stocks when the market is low and sell when it is high.
-In fact when my equity funds start falling sharply, I don’t withdraw my money, instead I invest more in the equity funds.
+In fact, when my equity funds start falling sharply, I don’t withdraw my money, instead, I invest more in the equity funds.

-Determining an asset allocation and sticking to it regardless of market condition and staggering your equity investments are the 2 successful strategies endorsed by most of the financial experts.
+Determining an asset allocation and sticking to it regardless of market condition and staggering your equity investments are the 2 successful strategies endorsed by most financial experts.

 Whether you should buy stocks or hold cash is a debatable question that has no end.
-Since, it largely depends on your personal situation, which option suits you.
+Since, it largely depends on your personal situation, investment time frame, age, personal risk tolerance, choose which option suits you.
 However, I would recommend maintaining the asset allocation and staggering the equity investment strategy for every type of investor.
 Consider the merits and demerits of both the investments and make a sound decision.

 The journey towards wealth accumulation to be easy for you, it is recommended to have a personalized financial plan.
 If you want to create a workable financial plan, then I firmly vouch for you to take advantage of our